elegant-scipy/elegant-scipy/markdown/ch4.markdown

 The Fourier transform takes us from the *time* to the *frequency* domain, and this turns out to have a massive number of applications.
-The *Fast Fourier Transform (FFT)* is an algorithm for computing the discrete Fourier Transform; it achieves its high speed by storing and re-using results of computations as it progresses.
+The *fast Fourier transform* is an algorithm for computing the discrete Fourier transform; it achieves its high speed by storing and re-using results of computations as it progresses.

 In this chapter, we examine a few applications of the Discrete Fourier